tmenguy/ha-solcast-solar/README.md

 Consider a scenario where you have a single 6kW string inverter, and attached are two strings each of 5.5kW potential generation pointing in separate directions.
 This is considered "over-sized" from an inverter point of view.
 It is not possible to set an AC generation limit for Solcast that suits this scenario when configured as two sites, as in the mid-morning or afternoon in Summer a string may in fact be generating 5.5kW DC, with 5kW AC resulting, and the other string will probably be generating as well.
 So setting an AC limit in Solcast for each string to 3kW (half the inverter) does not make sense.
 Setting it to 6kW for each string also does not make sense, as Solcast will almost certainly over-state potential generation.

 The hard limit may be set in the integration configuration, or set via manually invoking the action in `Developer Tools`.

-## Key Solcast concepts

-Solcast will produce a forecast of solar PV generation for today, tomorrow, the day after (day 3), ... up to day 7.
-Each of these forecasts will be in a separate sensor (see [Sensors](#sensors) below) and the sensor value will be the total predicted solar generation for your Solcast account for each day.
-Separate sensors contain peak solar generation power, peak solar generation time, and various forecasts of next hour, 30 minutes, etc.

-If you have multiple arrays on different roof orientations, these can be configured in Solcast as separate 'sites' with differing azimuth, tilt and generation, to a maximum of two sites for a free hobbyist account.

-Three solar PV generation estimates are produced by the Solcast integration:
-- 'central' or 50% or most likely to occur PV forecast (or the `forecast`),
-- '10%' or 1 in 10 'worst case' PV forecast assuming more cloud coverage (`forecast10`)
-- '90%' or 1 in 10 'best case' PV forecast assuming less cloud coverage (`forecast90`)

-The detail of these different forecast estimates can be found in sensor attributes, broken down by 30 minute and hourly invervals across the day.
-Separate attributes sum the different estimates for each day.

 ## Actions, sensors, configuration, diagnostic